MacHu-GWU/aws_ci_bot-project/docs/source/03-Test-this-Solution/index.rst

 Currently, the ``aws_ci_bot_test-project`` repository is empty, so we need to add some files to it.
 Fortunately, you can do this via the AWS CodeCommit console without having to install any Git clients.
 In this document, we will be using the AWS CodeCommit console to add the necessary files.
 However, feel free to use your favorite Git client if you prefer.

 - Find your repo in `AWS CodeCommit Repositories Console <https://console.aws.amazon.com/codesuite/codecommit/repositories?#>`_.
-- Add the ``codebuild-config.json`` file, so the CI-Bot knows that which CodeBuild project you want to use to run CI for this repo.
+- Add the ``codebuild-config.json`` file, so the CI-Bot knows that which CodeBuild project you want to use to run CI for this repo:
     - You can click "Create File".

     .. image:: ./images/create-file.png